michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch4.md

   source: https://github.com/understanding-astro/astro-islands-showcase
 ---

-# Chapter 4: The Secret Life of Astro Component Islands

 Component islands are the secret to Astro’s super-fast narrative.
 It’s time to learn everything about them.

 ## What you’ll learn